philschatz/epub-assembler.js/README.md

 You can now run `./single-file.xhtml` through a PDF generation tool to create a PDF.

-## Notes:

-1. once we switch to EPUBs for the transforms **Build an EPUB** can be skipped (please do not try to maintain that shell script)
+# Bake the CSS into an HTML file

-1. you can run `./single-file.xhtml` through [philschatz/css-polyfills.js](https://github.com/philschatz/css-polyfills.js) to do things like:
+At this point you can use CSS Polyfills to do things like:

 - move the glossaries to the back of the book
 - add wrapper elements using `::outside::before::after` for styling features
 - add an index
 - collate sections/solutions to the end of a chapter
 - collate the module abstracts to the start of a chapter (requires more code)

+Here's how:

+Install [philschatz/css-bake.js](https://github.com/philschatz/css-bake.js) globally or use the locally installed version (from `npm install`):

+    ./node_modules/css-bake/bin/css-bake --input-html ./single-file.xhtml --input-css /path/to/css/file.less --output-html ./baked.xhtml --output-css ./baked.css

+Now you can run `./baked.html` and `./baked.css` through a PDF-generation tool like `prince`.

+## Notes:

+1. once we switch to EPUBs for the transforms **Build an EPUB** can be skipped (please do not try to maintain that shell script)